tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

 ### IRC
 [IRC](https://meta.wikimedia.org/wiki/IRC) or internet relay chat is a form of communication through pure texts and is popular among open source communities.
 There can be various IRC clients, either on your PC or online.
 You can connect to various servers and channels within those servers as you wish.
 To create a permanent account you will need to set up a password so no one else can use your name.
 Follow the [guide](https://meta.wikimedia.org/wiki/IRC/Instructions) to know more how to set it up.
 Note that all chat history is available as a text files.
 You can only see chat history on screen only after you have joined IRC.

 We used the [freenode]((http://freenode.net/)) server (chat.freenode.net:6697).
 I used `irccloud`, a web based client to connect to various channels of this server.
-This was more manageable as I created a account and simply set password so no one can impersonate me.
+The web option does not remain connected on free version, so I [installed Polari](https://linuxhint.com/irc_ubuntu/), a desktop app for the same.
+I created a account by simply setting a password so no one can impersonate me.
 See instructions to use IRC [here](https://meta.wikimedia.org/wiki/IRC/Instructions) and more about it [here](https://meta.wikimedia.org/wiki/IRC).
 List of Wikimedia IRC channels [here](https://meta.wikimedia.org/wiki/IRC/Channels).

 ### Mailing lists
 Wikimedia has a LOT of mailing lists.
 I subscribed to some of those which concern my work over there.
 Like abstract-wikimedia, research and wikitech.
 The list of all mailing lists are [here](https://lists.wikimedia.org/).
 Anyone can join these lists to be updated on issues of their interest.
 I can basically get e-mail updates and also send information to everyone in the list through it.